Egypt says stimulus package almost ready as it seeks to reassure investors

 Speaking at the same conference, Investment Minister Osama Saleh said that Egypt expects to beat its target of attracting $4 billion in foreign direct investment (FDI) in the year ending in June 2014, but did not say by how much.

-FDI totalled $3 billion in the year ending June 2013, almost $1 billion less than in the previous year.
+FDI totaled $3 billion in the year ending June 2013, almost $1 billion less than in the previous year.

 Before the 2011 revolution, Egypt was attracting net foreign direct investment of around $8 billion annually, according to central bank data.